-Remove all metal jewellery before working on, or near, the battery, and never allow metal tools or vehicle components to come into contact with the battery terminals.
+Remove all metal jewellery before working on, or near, the battery, and never allow metal objects or vehicle components to come into contact with the battery terminals.
 Metal objects can cause sparks, and/or short circuits, resulting in an explosion.

-Do not allow the battery posts or terminals to come into contact with vour skin.
+Do not allow the battery posts or terminals to come into contact with your skin.
 They contain lead, and lead compounds which are toxic.
-Always wash vour hands thoroughly after handling the batterv.
+Always wash your hands thoroughly after handling the battery.